DAILY DISCIPLINE #126

 By Colleen Donahue

-In this third part teaching on prayer Jesus sets a divide between those that are casual inquirer and those that are diligent in their quest for God.
+In this teaching on prayer (part three) Jesus sets a divide between those that are casual inquirers and those who are diligent in their quest for God.
 Prayer is to be an active and engaging exchange with our Heavenly Father.
-We are not to sit as though we were engaged in a sayance -- i.e. passively waiting for something to happen.
+We are not to sit as though we were engaged in a séance -- i.e. passively waiting for something to happen.
 No, Jesus teaches us that there are three actions we are to take when we pray.